 After all these processes are carried out, the automotive paint process ends.
 All these processes are used in every case, but the outputs may vary depending on the paint you have chosen for your car!

 What are the types of automotive paint finishes?

 - Metallic Paint:

-In basic form, the metallic paint is the application of colour followed by an additional layer of lacquer (also known as the clear coat).
-Additionally, a small quantity of powdered metal is added into the paint layer to deliver a much more appealing shine than the basic solid paints.
-The metal particles reflect more incident light than the solid colours which leads to a better paint output than the solid paints.
+In basic form, metallic paint is the application of colour followed by an additional layer of lacquer (also known as the clear coat).
+Additionally, a small quantity of powdered metal is added to the paint layer to deliver a much more appealing shine than the basic solid paints.
+The metal particles reflect more incident light than the solid colours, leading to a better paint output than solid paints.

 - Pearlescent Paint:

-Pearlescent paints are the compilation of basic paint components included in the metallic paint where the metal powder is replaced with ceramic crystals also known as mica.
-The unique property of mica is that along with reflecting the light, it refracts the light too.
+Pearlescent paints are the compilation of basic paint components included in the metallic paint, where the metal powder is replaced with ceramic crystals, also known as mica.
+The unique property of mica is that along with reflecting the light; it refracts the light too.
 This refraction gives a deep colour to the paint along with the shine.
 The colour changes according to how you look at it.
-The pearlescent paint has a clear edge over the metallic paint which is visible if you have a glance at it in the direct sunlight.
+The pearlescent paint has a clear edge over the metallic paint, which is visible if you glance at it in direct sunlight.

-The automotive paint can enhance the look of your vehicle but at the same time, can also make it look shabby.
+The automotive paint can enhance the look of your vehicle but, at the same time, can also make it look shabby.
 Your car experiencing even a minor scratch can damage your paint.
-It’s important to get your vehicle’s paint protected if you want to maintain the new-like shine.
-We at GoMechanic provide denting & painting services with industry grade paints which make your car look new-like.
+Protecting your vehicle’s paint is important if you want to maintain the new-like shine.
+We at GoMechanic provide denting & painting services with industry-grade paints that make your car look new-like.
 Also, you can get your car wrapped or detailed at a GoMechanic workshop near you!